naranyinyun/naranyinyun/README.md

 ![Banner](20231009_232759_0000.png)
 - A senior high student in China.
 - Native speaker in Chinese.
-Flunet in English.
+Fluent in English.
-- Not a professional translator, but have the ability to translate most documents.
+- While not a professional translator, I have strong experience in translating various documents.
-- Great passionate in language and technology, also a poet of morden Chinese poetry.
+- Passionate about language and technology, and also a poet of modern Chinese poetry.
 ## Intro
 ![intro](20230909_235016_0001.png)
 ![intro](20230909_235016_0000.png)